-- 1. Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2022.
+- 1. Our school will follow the guidance as set out in Part 4 of Keeping Children Safe in Education 2023.
 We will follow that guidance where it is alleged that anyone working in the school or a college that provides education for children under 18 years of age, including supply teachers, volunteers and contractors has: - i.
-Behaved in a way that has, or may have harmed a child; - ii.
-Possibly committed a criminal offence against/related to a child;
+Behaved in a way that has, or may have harmed a child;